NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-06-19-active-directory-domain-enumeration-part-1.md

 toc: true
 ---

-Enumeration is the process of extracting information from the Active Directory (users and groups)
+Enumeration is the process of extracting information from the Active Directory like enumerating the users, groups, some interesting fields and resources.

 ## Install PowerView
   PowerView is a PowerShell tool to gain network situational awareness on Windows domains.
 It contains a set of pure-PowerShell replacements for various windows "net *"           commands, which utilize PowerShell AD hooks and underlying Win32 API functions to perform useful Windows domain functionality.